oneapi-src/oneDAL/docs/source/api/data-management/accessor/column.rst

 .. include:: ../../../includes/data-management/column-accessor-usage-example.rst

 ---------------------
-Programming interface
+Programming Interface
 ---------------------

-All types and functions in this section are declared in the ``oneapi::dal`` namespace and be available via inclusion of the ``oneapi/dal/table/column_accessor.hpp`` header file.
+All types and functions in this section are declared in the ``oneapi::dal`` namespace and available via the inclusion of the ``oneapi/dal/table/column_accessor.hpp`` header file.

 .. onedal_class:: oneapi::dal::column_accessor